jtn017/capstone/README.md

 - ZedBoard2 SW sends data to HUD using HTTP requests

 ## Waveform Description and Data Packet
-The waveform will consist of QPSK modulated data on the WiFi band (both TX/RX using the same frequency).
+The waveform consists of QPSK modulated data on the WiFi band (both TX/RX using the same frequency).
-TDMA will be used to schedule transmission between the two motorcycles, and also to calculate the distance between the two motorcycles.
+TDMA is used to schedule transmission between motorcycles, and also to calculate distance between the motorcycles.
 - Throughput: 78.4 kbps
 - Minimum Required Sampling Frequency: 1.58 Msps
 - Carrier Frequency: 2.4GHz (WiFi band)